Site icon Circuit Ideas for You

 Our houses already use electricity to carry signals besides just power.

-This post shows you how to build a remote control that uses the electricity in your walls 220V to send signals.
+This post shows how to build a remote control that uses the electricity in the walls of 220V to send signals.

-It works for short distances inside your house or apartment because the signal is at a much higher frequency 5 kHz than the regular electricity 50 Hz.
+It works for short distances inside the house or apartment because the signal is at a much higher frequency 5 kHz than the regular electricity 50 Hz.

 This makes it easy to separate the signal from the regular electricity.